bradgranath2/DeGoogYourself/README.md

 I chose a OnePlus Nord N200.
 I'm currently a version behind (19.1), since, although considered "stable", the current build (20.0) has problems with BlueTooth, phone calls, and reading from the sd card.
 It's a good idea to wait for that ".1" if you care about actually being able to use your phone vs. just-testing-things-out.

-If you're coming from a device that you're currently deaily driving, here are some good things to backup before you backup, disable Wifi and remove the simcard to avoid overlapping sync issues.
+If you're coming from a device that you're currently daily driving, here are some good things to backup.

-remove sim!
+Before you backup, disable Wifi and remove the simcard to avoid overlapping sync issues!

+**remove sim!**

-backup sms, mms, calls, 2FA, OPML, and NewPipe
+Backup sms, mms, call log, 2FA, OPML, and NewPipe.

 Refresh login to nextcloud and bitwarden on separate machine for backup purposes